weeblrpress/clearstatus/README.md

 Wait 10-15 seconds and reload the status page: it should have all your changes now.

-> Most likely the most important setting is the component definition: for instance if you run a website and a helpdesk.
-They are independant and can go down or up independantly so they are listed separately.
+> Most likely the most important setting is the component definition: for instance if you run a website and a helpdesk, they are independant and can go down or up independantly so they are listed separately.
 Use the `systems` option to set them up as needed.

 ## Logo change